 - cranial nerve / spinal cord compression

-The majority ~65% are osteosclerotic while ~35% are osteolytic 3.
-Due to this imaging appearances are non specific.
+The majority ~65% are osteoblastic while ~35% are osteolytic 3.
+Due to this, imaging appearances are often nonspecific.

-- T1 C+ (Gd) - as with conventional meningiomas typically tends to have unform avid contrast enhancement
+- T1 C+ (Gd): as with conventional meningiomas typically tends to have a uniform avid contrast enhancement

 Treatment and prognosis

-They are generally benign and slow growing but there may be higher proportion of malignant change compared with standard meningiomas 3.
+They are generally benign and slow-growing but there may be a higher proportion of malignant change compared with standard meningiomas 3.
 Surgical resection with bone grafting may be performed in symptomatic cases.